omega8cc/boa/README.txt

 It is related to the multi-Aegir-instances environment, with virtual chroot/jail for every Aegir instance.

-Barracuda is the main script for the base/core Aegir Hosting System install and upgrades, including OS env, main Aegir instance, but no platforms will be added there to keep it compatible with all existing and future installs, when you don't need any ready to use platforms and instead you are using the system
+Barracuda is the main script for the Aegir Master Instance system install and upgrades, including OS env and main Aegir instance, but no platforms will be added there to keep it compatible with all existing and future installs, when you don't need any ready to use platforms and instead you are using the system